-The Student High Interest Program (SHIP) is designed to provide students tutorial assistance if the student is experiencing low grades or a high absence record.
+The Student High Interest Program (SHIP) is designed to provide students tutorial assistance if they are experiencing low grades or a high absence record.
 Students wanting to enroll in SHIP must apply and meet qualifications.
 Students or parents interested in the SHIP program should contact the counseling office for further information.